New Forest: Reptiles and amphibians

 All three British native species of snake inhabit the Forest.
 The adder (Vipera berus) is the most common, being found on open heath and grassland.
 The barred grass snake (Natrix helvetica) prefers the damper environment of the valley mires.
 The rare smooth snake (Coronella austriaca) occurs on sandy hillsides with heather and gorse.
-It was mainly adders which were caught by Brusher Mills (1840–1905), the "New Forest Snake Catcher".
+It was mainly adders that were caught by Brusher Mills (1840–1905), the "New Forest Snake Catcher".
 He caught many thousands in his lifetime, sending some to London Zoo as food for their animals.
 A pub in Brockenhurst is named The Snakecatcher in his memory.
-All British snakes are now legally protected, and so the New Forest snakes are no longer caught.
+All British snakes are now legally protected, so the New Forest snakes are no longer caught.

+The common frog (Rana temporaria) and the common toad (Bufo bufo) occur in the New Forest.

 A programme to reintroduce the sand lizard (Lacerta agilis) started in 1989 and the great crested newt (Triturus cristatus) already breeds in many locations.

-Sand lizards in a captive breeding and reintroduction programme together with adders, grass snakes, smooth snakes, frogs and toads can be seen at The New Forest Reptile Centre about two miles east of Lyndhurst.
-The centre was established in 1969 by Derek Thomson MBE, a Forestry England keeper, who was also involved in establishing the deer viewing platform at nearby Bolderwood.
+Sand lizards in a captive breeding and reintroduction programme, together with adders, grass snakes, smooth snakes, frogs and toads, can be seen at The New Forest Reptile Centre about two miles east of Lyndhurst.
+The centre was established in 1969 by Derek Thomson MBE, a Forestry England keeper who was also involved in establishing the deer viewing platform at nearby Bolderwood.

+Insects

+Notable insect species found in the New Forest include the ivy bee Colletes hederae (non-native but widespread in southern England); the green forest hoverfly Caliprobola speciosa and common bombarder beetle Brachinus crepitans (both rare); Notochilus limbatus (extremely rare); and the rare and "nationally scarce" southern chestnut moth Agrochola haematidea.

+Arachnids

+New Forest arachnids include the purseweb spider Atypus affinis (declining); the ladybird spider Eresus sandaliatus (extremely rare; originally thought to be extinct in the UK); wasp spider Argiope bruennichi (occurring in large numbers in the New Forest's long, rough grasslands); great raft spider Dolomedes plantarius (vulnerable) and its common relative raft spider Dolomedes fimbriatus.

+The harvestman Trogulus tricarinatus occurs in the New Forest but is extremely rare, alongside the more common species the common harvestman Phalangium opilio, the unique Megabunus diadema, the declining and rare Opilio parietinus and the invasive Canestrini's harvestman Opilio canestrinii from Italy.